Din-BL/API-Libary/README.md

 # API-Libary

-So, I recently completed a vanilla JS project that lets the user choose their favorite TV show from an API stock using HTML, CSS, JS, and OOP principles with classes.
-The project also uses AJAX and local storage to store user preferences.
+I completed a vanilla JS project using HTML, CSS, and JS with OOP principles.<br>

-The project was a great way for me to practice working with APIs and manipulating data in JavaScript.
-To start, I used HTML and CSS to create a simple, clean interface that lets the user choose their favorite TV show from a dropdown menu.
+It lets users choose their favorite TV show from an API stock.<br>

-Then, using AJAX, I requested the API to retrieve data about the selected TV show, including its title, description, and image.
-I used OOP principles and classes to organize my code and make it more maintainable and scalable.
+AJAX is used to fetch show details, and local storage stores user preferences for easy access.<br>

-The project also uses local storage to store the user's favorite TV show, so that they can easily access it the next time they use the app.
-This was a great way for me to practice working with local storage and manipulating data in JavaScript.
+It was a fun and challenging project that enhanced my skills in working with APIs and data manipulation.<br>

-Overall, I'm really happy with how the project turned out, and I feel like it showcases my skills in JavaScript and working with APIs.
-It was a fun and challenging project that helped me grow as a developer, and I'm excited to continue building on the skills I developed through this project.
+I'm proud of the outcome and excited to build on these skills further.